 From conservative management and surgical interventions to comprehensive aftercare, Dr. Jain’s approach is patient-centric and tailored to individual needs.
 She has immense expertise in treating pilonidal sinuses, especially in managing the surgical site’s aesthetic and functional aspects.

-In this comprehensive blog, we will delve into the intricacies of pilonidal sinus – what it is, its causes, symptoms, treatment options, and post-treatment care, while also addressing common questions and concerns.
+In this comprehensive blog, we will delve into the intricacies of pilonidal sinus disease – what it is, its causes, symptoms, treatment options, and post-treatment care, while also addressing common questions and concerns.

 So, first, let’s know,